Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Overweight or obesity

-If you have hypertension or pre-hypertension, you can lower your blood pressure by making changes to your lifestyle.
-Your health care provider can help you determine what changes you need to make and how to make them.
+If you have high blood pressure, you can lower your blood pressure by making changes in your lifestyle.
+Your healthcare provider can help you find what changes you need to make and how to make them.

-For healthy adults, these are the elements of a healthy lifestyle:
+These are the basics of a healthy lifestyle:

-Maintaining a health weight, or a body mass index below 25.
+Keep yourself at a healthy weight, or a body mass index below 25.

-Getting at least 30 minutes of moderately strenuous physical activity most days.
+Get at least 30 to 40 minutes of moderate to vigorous exercise most days.

-Eating 2 cups of fruit and 2-1/2 cups of different colored vegetables a day.
+Eat 2 cups of fruit and 2.5 cups of different colored vegetables a day.

-Drinking alcohol only in moderation, if at all.
-This means no more than two drinks a day for men and one drink a day for women.
+Limit how much alcohol you drink.
+This means no more than 2 drinks a day for men and 1 drink a day for women.

-These same lifestyle changes are important if you have hypertension.
-The NHLBI and the AHA recommend that lifestyle changes be tried first.
-If these do not lower blood pressure enough, then you may need to take medication.
-Often, people need to take several different medications to drop their blood pressure to an acceptable level.
-Two types of medications appear to be more effective at lowering blood pressure among African-Americans.
+If lifestyle changes do not lower your blood pressure enough, then you may need to take medicine.
+Often people need to take several different medicines to drop their blood pressure to a normal level.
+Two types of medicines seem to work better at lowering blood pressure among African Americans.
 These are thiazide diuretics and long-acting calcium channel blockers.
-Treatment of other chronic conditions, such as type 2 diabetes, is also important.
+Treating other chronic health problems, such as type 2 diabetes, is also important.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |